SOIL AND WATER CONSERVATION DISTRICT

 "I first became interested in The East Pottawattamie SWCD when my uncle, Robert Bingham, was a commissioner, and more so when I became the owner of my family's farm in 1990.
 I have implemented many practices on my farm that contribute to the protection and improvement of land and water resources through the guidance and help of the SWCD -- terracing, waterways, tiling, well closures, filter strips and pollinator acres.
 A large percentage of the farm land is owned by women, and from personal experience the knowledge and professionalism I receive from the employees and commissioners of The East Pottawattamie SWCD office have helped me and other women gain confidence as they support the sense of pride in our farms.

 "I remember the first terrace that Dad built because he wanted to straighten the ditch running the length of the farm.
 I was told by a neighbor that when we cultivated corn on the contour we formed mini terraces, and I saw that the soil was staying on the hillside and not down in the creek.

 I was not impressed at first with the value of contour farming because I liked the challenge of keeping rows straight when planting up and down hills.
-It was not long before my brother and I saw the benefits of terracing, so we worked at getting the home section terraced for mold board plowing.
-By then we stared conservation tillae which lead to no-till farming."
+It was not long before my brother and I saw the benefits of terracing, so we worked at getting the home section terraced.
+By then we started conservation tillage which lead to no-till farming."